Demand Management for Peak to Average Ratio Minimization via Intraday Block Pricing: Introduction

-The practicality of the proposed approach is demonstrated with realistic simulations, which show that the presented scheme yields significantly reduced PAR and economic gains for the utility company and the consumers.
-In addition, the solution obtained from the relaxed MILP problem matches the estimated lower bound to the original non-convex bilevel problem.
-Hence, the simulation results demonstrate both the applicability of the proposed scheme and the effectiveness of the solution approach.
+The practicality of the proposed approach is demonstrated with realistic simulations, which show that the presented scheme yields significantly reduced PAR and economic gains for the utility company and the consumers {and exhibits robustness to parametric uncertainty associated with the demand response model}.
+In addition, the solution obtained from the relaxed MILP problem matches the estimated lower bound to the original non-convex bilevel problem. {Moreover, simulation results demonstrate that the proposed IBP scheme yields improved robustness to parametric uncertainty compared to an optimized ToU scheme and also improved performance when the demand shifting flexibility is high.} Hence, the simulation results demonstrate the applicability of the proposed scheme, {its advantageous properties compared to existing schemes in the literature and} the effectiveness of the solution approach.

-In summary, the main contributions of this paper are: \begin{itemize} \item The development of the IBP scheme which aims to enable improved price-based demand response. \item \ak{The} \com{formulation of a suitable bilevel optimization problem for the efficient design of the IBP scheme parameters in a regulated residential market.} The problem aims to achieve PAR minimization and simultaneously ensure revenue adequacy for the utility company and economic benefit for the consumers. \item The development of a solution approach for the considered non-convex bilevel problem, by relaxing it to a MILP problem. \ak{To assess the conservativeness of the solution approach, an iterative procedure to obtain a lower bound to the original problem is also developed.} Numerical results demonstrate that the relaxed MILP problem \ak{yields globally optimal solutions to} the original problem. \item The provision of quantitative evidence \ak{for} the beneficial impact of the IBP scheme on the residential consumers and the power system using suitable case studies with realistic data. \end{itemize}
+In summary, the main contributions of this paper are: \begin{itemize} \item The development of the IBP scheme which aims to enable improved price-based demand response. \item The formulation of a suitable bilevel optimization problem for the efficient design of the IBP scheme parameters in a regulated residential market.
+The problem aims to achieve PAR minimization and simultaneously ensure revenue adequacy for the utility company and economic benefit for the consumers. \item The development of a solution approach for the considered non-convex bilevel problem, by relaxing it to a MILP problem.
+To assess the conservativeness of the solution approach, an iterative procedure to obtain a lower bound to the original problem is also developed.
+Numerical results demonstrate that the relaxed MILP problem yields globally optimal solutions to the original problem. \item The provision of quantitative evidence for the beneficial impact of the IBP scheme on the residential consumers and the power system {and for its advantageous properties compared to existing schemes in the literature,} using suitable case studies with realistic data. \end{itemize}